OpenTransfr/Core/docs/Merchants/OnlineTerminal.rst

 Online Terminals
 ================

 A merchant must simply embed a button on their website; the type of button varies depending on if they're creating a subscription or a one-off payment.
-When a user clicks or taps the button, it will either instantly complete the transaction (depending on the users own trust settings), or open a window hosted by the users bank which displays the summary and total to pay as usual, optionally asking for a pin depending on the bank.
+When a user clicks or taps the button, it will either almost instantly complete the transaction (depending on the users own trust settings stored by their bank), or open a window hosted by the users bank which displays the total to pay as usual, optionally asking for a pin depending on the bank and the device.
 The button also comes with a series of API's which can be used to, for example, display prices in the users preferred currency.

 Identifying the merchant
 ------------------------